 Pensions Dashboards lead John Dale covers the latest updates

-A very quick introduction for those of you who don’t know me.
-I’ve been with Heywood Pension Technologies for over 23 years.
+very quick introduction for those of you who don’t know me.
+I’ve been with Heywood for over 23 years.
 Most recently I’ve been working on i-Connect, our data exchange solution for the public sector, implementing the product at 54 customer sites over the last eight years and helping to develop our award winning software.

 I started working full time on the Pensions Dashboards Programme workstream in January 2022.
 I’m delighted to have been given the opportunity to be involved in this fascinating and fast-moving project.
 I’m looking forward to the day when the first dashboard is officially launched, and we can finally view our separate pension pots and state pension values in one place.

-The regulations have landed!
+The pensions dashboards regulations have landed!